AlphaBeta906/ROS2/src/docs/constitutions/2022-constitution.md

 **RECOGNIZING** the diverse people whom inhabit the Solemani islands;
 <blockquote>
 the indigenous peoples who's ancestors sailed across the oceans, to find land to settle upon, their ownership of the islands, their unique culture, religion, customs, traditions and language;<br><br>

+the Daux immigrants who's ancestors inhabited the newly colonized Solemania, their culture, religions, customs, traditions and languages;<br><br>

 the descendants of the slaves that were shipped from Daux colonies during the colonization period, their culture, religions, customs, traditions and languages; and<br><br>